j-berg-au/BOUNDLESS/content/Notes.md

 		3. Psychic stuff that gives a condition
 # To Do
 - Ghost summons for Riftcaller.
 Adds an Augment to summons to make them Invisible for a Mana cost.
+- Tier II Fury Talent that grants STRENGTH equal to the round number.
+- Tier III Move for Fury that lets you rip apart a grappled target
 - Add prerequisites/recipes for consumables.
 Add a Artisan Talent that lets you ignore prerequisites.
 - Thought: Switch Wilder to Mage and Invoker to Prophet.
 Probably not but interesting take nonetheless.
 - Rename Monk